ChrisP223/ElectroCom-Component-Detection/README.md

 ## Model & Training

 We use `yolov8s.pt`.
-It offers a good balance of speed and accuracy for laptop-class real time inference. (`yolov8n.pt` for faster training, `yolov8m.pt` for more accuracy)
+It offers a good balance of speed and accuracy for laptop-class live tracking. (`yolov8n.pt` for faster training, `yolov8m.pt` for more accuracy)

 * T4 GPU on Google Colab
 * 100 epochs, patience=30 (early stopping)